AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-prep.md

 description: Follow this tutorial to convert a functional test into an abstracted Functional Testing Framework file ready for testing Adobe Commerce and Magento Open Source projects.
 ---

-# Preparing a test for MFTF
+# Preparing a test

-This tutorial demonstrates the process of converting a raw functional test into a properly abstracted test file, ready for publishing.
+This tutorial demonstrates the process of converting a raw functional test into a properly abstracted test file ready for publishing.

 ## The abstraction process